 We believe that the arts are a fundamental part of the curriculum and define the arts as music, dance, drama and art.
 The arts offer opportunities for the children to explore, express and communicate their feelings whilst gaining experiences of the wider world.
 By offering our pupils a rich, broad based creative arts curriculum, we hope to build pupils’ love of the creative process through developing their self-belief and confidence, and by unlocking, nurturing and celebrating their growing skills and talents.

 - Religious assemblies/festivals involving drama, music, poetry, and art

-- Weekly dance lessons for girls
+- Weekly dance lessons for both girls and boys

-- Drama is taught primarily as part of literacy with extra drama-based activities until year 5 and 6 when pupils have a weekly timetabled drama lesson
+- Drama is taught primarily as part of literacy with extra drama-based activities until year 5 and 6 when pupils have a weekly timetabled drama lesson with a specialist teacher

 - Creative arts days